Black British people: Education

+Employment

 According to the 2005 TUC report Black workers, jobs and poverty, Black and minority ethnic people (BMEs) were more likely to be unemployed than the White population.
 The rate of unemployment among the White population was 5%, but among ethnic minority groups it was Bangladeshi 17%, Pakistani 15%, Mixed 15%, Black Britons 13%, Other ethnic 12% and Indian 7%.
 Of the different ethnic groups studied, Asians had the highest poverty rate of 45% (after housing costs), Black Britons 38% and Chinese/other 32% (compared to a poverty rate of 20% for the White population).
 However, the report did concede that things were slowly improving.

+According to 2012 data compiled by the Office for National Statistics, 50% of young black men from 16-24 demographics were unemployed between Q4 2011 and Q1 2012.

 A 2014 study by the Black Training and Enterprise Group (BTEG), funded by Trust for London, explored the views of young Black males in London on why their demographic have a higher unemployment rate than any other group of young people, finding that many young Black men in London believe that racism and negative stereotyping are the main reasons for their high unemployment rate.

-In 2019, 69% of Black 16- to 64-year-olds were employed, compared to 65% of Asians and 77% of White British.
-The number of Black Britons employed was therefore higher than the 66% average for all non-white ethnic minorities.
+In 2021, 67% of Black 16 to 64-year-olds were employed, compared to 76% of White British and 69% of British Asians.
+The employment rate for Black 16 to 24-year-olds was 31%, compared to 56% of White British and 37% of British Asians.
+The median hourly pay for Black Britons in 2021 was amongst the lowest out of all ethnicity groups at £12.55, ahead of only British Pakistanis and Bangladeshis.
+In 2023, the Office for National Statistics published more granular analysis and found that UK-born black employees (£15.18) earned more than UK-born white employees (£14.26) in 2022, while non-UK born black employees earned less (£12.95).
+Overall, black employees had a median hourly pay of £13.53 in 2022.
+According to Department for Work and Pensions data for between 2018 and 2021, 24% of black families were in receipt of income-related benefits, compared to 16% of White British families and 8% of British Chinese and Indian families.
+Black families were also the most likely ethnicity to be in receipt of housing benefit, council tax reduction, and reside in social housing.
+However, White British families (54%) were the most likely out of all ethnic groups to receive state support with 27% of White British families in receipt of the state pension.